 17) All residence hall rooms are smoke-free by university policy.
 Do not disable any smoke detector in any residence hall room.

 Wayne State University Policy on Drugs and Alcohol

-Drug and alcohol abuse can cause serious and long-lasting damage to an individual’s health.
-Drug and alcohol abuse may endanger the safety and well-being of the abuser, the abuser’s family and friends and of students, staff, faculty and the general public.
+Drug and alcohol abuse can cause serious and long-lasting damage to an individual's health.
+Drug and alcohol abuse may endanger the safety and well-being of the abuser, the abuser's family and friends, and students, staff, faculty and the general public.

 The sale, distribution or use of illicit drugs violates both federal and Michigan law.
 Conviction of drug-related offenses may result in heavy fines and prolonged imprisonment.
-An individual convicted on federal drug trafficking charges faces a jail term of up to 40 years and a fine of up to $5 million.
-Federal penalties for illegal possession of controlled substances, even in small amounts and even for first offenders, include fines ranging from $1,000 to $100,000 and imprisonment for up to one year.
+An individual convicted on federal drug-trafficking charges faces a jail term of up to 40 years and a fine of up to $5 million.
+Federal penalties for illegal possession of controlled substances — even in small amounts and for first offenders — include fines ranging from $1,000 to $100,000 and imprisonment for up to one year.
 Penalties for repeat offenders or for possession of crack cocaine are even greater.